 Last Updated on

-Teeth can fall out for a variety of reasons, whether through inadequate care or some kind of accident.
-Regardless, many times patients walk into an orthodontist’s office and wonder: any chance that my teeth will move and close the gaps caused by the two teeth I lost?
+Teeth are lost for a variety of reasons, whether through inadequate care or some kind of accident.
+Regardless, many times patients walk into an orthodontist’s office and wonder: any chance that my teeth will move and close the gaps caused by the fact that two teeth are lost?
+In this post, we’re going to show you the quick facts on missing teeth.
+Let’s dive right in.

 While it might seem like a long shot, braces are actually very handy in closing gaps between teeth, or in some cases, actually widening them, if necessary.
 The slow, steady pulls of braces are effective in pulling teeth into various positions, which with the help of a retainer will hold their new position permanently.
 In the case of gaps in teeth, braces will help to close that gap.